CUC eNews: July 21, 2020 – Issue 117

 Reverend Rodrigo (Rod) Emilio Solano-Quesnel has served the Unitarian Universalist Church of Olinda since 2018.
 Rod’s introduction to Unitarianism came while he was living in Ottawa when he began attending the First Unitarian Congregation there around 2002.
 He became involved in the congregation’s young adult group and went on to serve on its board, as a worship associate, and as a lay chaplain.
 Exposure to these varied aspects of ministry made Rod realize it would be a good fit for him, and he proceeded to attend seminary in Montreal.
 Upon completing his studies, he was ordained by the Neighbourhood Unitarian Universalist Congregation and served for two years as the Half-time Developmental Minister at the Unitarian Universalist Fellowship of Ottawa.

 The COVID-19 pandemic has forced Rod to make some changes to his ministry, organizing Sunday services using Zoom while being mindful that this option may not be available to everyone.
-Thus, he’s sought to stay in touch with congregants through other means as well, trying to put Universalist theology into practice by maintaining the broadest possible outreach.
-Rod believes the pandemic has also reinforced the importance of the Unitarian principle of an interdependent web of existence, and that this will help ensure the faith’s relevance going forward.
+Thus, he’s sought to stay in touch with congregants through other means as well, trying to put Unitarian Universalist theology into practice by maintaining the broadest possible outreach.
+Rod believes the pandemic has also reinforced the importance of the UU principle of an interdependent web of existence, and that this will help ensure the faith’s relevance going forward.

 Join Us for the Sunday Summer Services Series